alestic/abc/INSTALL.md

 ```
 git pull
 make build install
-source ~/.bashrc  # or source ~/.zshrc for zsh users
+source ~/.bashrc  # or source ~/.zshrc for zsh users, or source ~/.tcshrc for tcsh users
 ```

 ## Uninstalling